 I have published a new article in Geoforum: Underground dreams.
 Uncertainty, risk and anticipation in the gold production network.
-There is a free access link (until the end of March): here.

 I was invited by artists Tuur Van Balen and Revital Cohen to participate in their lecture Exploitation/Trapped in the dream of the other for Beursschouwburg on 10 February 2018.
 Tuur and Revital’s work is definitely worth checking out (here).
 It… Continue Reading

 Together with Stella Muheki I wrote an IOB Analysis and Policy Brief on gender aspects of the new Mining and Minerals Policy in Uganda.